 In fact, The Infiltrators‘s innovative format is the first welcome surprise of the movie.
 If audiences are used to watching actors re-enact true stories in fictional accounts that only show the pictures of their real-life counterparts at the end, Rivera and Ibarra’s docu-drama subverts our expectations from the very start, introducing both figures at the same time.
 As actors are introduced to portray the protagonists of our story – the National Immigrant Youth Alliance activists that organised this “reverse prison break” as well as the detainees, their real-life counterparts are presented alongside them, earnestly reminiscing in front of the camera.
 And, if the interchange of characters might be surprising or even confusing at the start, it’s also what gives The Infiltrators a real feel, especially when the fictional re-enactments are combined with real phone recordings made by the activists back in 2012.

-And, if seeing the real “Infiltrators” and hearing their recordings makes this account more real, it’s the excellent casting choices and believable acting that turns this unbelievable series of events into a truly compelling drama that keeps our eyes glued to the screen from beginning to end.
+And, if seeing the real “Infiltrators” and hearing their recordings makes this account more real, it’s the excellent casting choices and believable acting that turn this unbelievable series of events into a truly compelling drama.
 Because The Infiltrators also has plenty of epic moments involving likeable characters who embark on quests such as undercover missions, forbidden phone calls, collective hunger strikes, privacy waivers, public protests and all sorts of attempts to get the media’s attention in order to get the detainees released.

 And so we learn that, for some of these immigrants, being deported is a death sentence.
 Some have never even been to their home countries as adults, others were detained when trying to find justice, having been victims of domestic abuse and earning an arrest instead.
 Some have been locked up for so long that they haven’t been able to go to college, others have only ever lived their life as American citizens.
 And then there’s all those who are outside the centre – some trying to locate their relatives, others having grown up knowing that any member of their family could be taken away for deportation at any moment.